 During the year to end-September 2013 the prices of existing homes sold in Netherlands rose by 1.9% y-o-y, the fourth consecutive month of annual price hikes in nominal terms, according to Statistics Netherlands (CBS).
 When adjusted to inflation, house prices rose by 1% over the same period.

-Almost all cities and municipalities in the country have seen their house prices falling in November 2012.
-Among the major cities, Amsterdam (-11.17%) and Apeldoorn (-9.66%) have seen the biggest house price falls, according to the CBS.
+Almost all cities and municipalities in the country have seen their house prices falls decelerating during the year to end-Q3 2013.

 - In Amsterdam, the price of existing homes rose by 3.5%, more than the 2.6% y-o-y price increase during the first quarter, and a considerable improvement from 5.5% y-o-y decline in Q2 2013, and on the average price drop of 5.2% in 2013.

 - In Rotterdam, house prices increased by 4.1%.
 This was the first price hike after 9 consecutive quarters of y-o-y price declines, including the previous quarter’s 0.2% y-o-y decline.
 In 2013, house prices in Rotterdam fell by an average of 5.5%.